-Unsurprisingly, Americans shouldn’t expect to be able to travel to Canada anytime soon, as the border closure is expected to once again be extended.
+Unsurprisingly, Americans shouldn’t expect to be able to travel to Canada anytime soon, as the border closure has been extended once again.
+Not only that, but we’re seeing significant new restrictions for those who are allowed to travel between the two countries.

-This is being done to control the spread of coronavirus.
+The travel restrictions are intended to slow the spread of coronavirus.
 This prevents most non-essential travel, but select essential travelers, as well as goods, are still allowed to cross the border.

-There are a couple of further things to note:
+There are a few further things to note:

 - Americans are allowed to transit Canada enroute to a third country, but only if remaining in sterile transit